 Cable Incline Bicep Curl vs. Dumbbell Incline Curls - Who Wins When It Comes To Growing Arms?

 The Cable Tricep Kickbacks Master Class For Unbelievable Arm Growth

 If your dumbbell arm workout isn’t putting additional meat inside your sleeves, maybe it’s time to get a Mission Jacked perspective on things.
 While everyone loves to train arms, not many know how to train them correctly.
 With just a few minor tweaks and a couple of new movements added to your training arsenal, and of course application on your part, I’m sure we can get your arms popping in the right direction.

 You don’t need every piece of arm equipment ever invented to grow your guns.
 In fact, you can grow them with good old fashion dumbbells and some outside the box thinking.
 But first, you need to understand and adhere to a few golden rules that make the process of building arms with minimal equipment much easier and much more rewarding.

-I’m Psymon H., workout motivator and creator of the BIG-UP Training System.
+I’m Psymon H., workout motivator.
 In this exposé, I’m going to share two huge tips for training arms and then I’m going to show you one Bicep and one Tricep exercise you may never have done before.

 Last but by no means least, if you are an intermediate or an advanced lifter, I will also give you an intensity technique you can attempt on your next dumbbell arm workout to take your training to a whole new level.
 If you want some more underground exercises for both Biceps and Triceps that can be done with dumbbells or minimum equipment, check out our other arm building articles at the end of this read.